Congresswomen hear perspectives from the field - NewsBreak

 Congresswomen hear perspectives from the field

-Surrounded by acres and acres of summer green cornfields, the Peterson family farm played host Monday to a United States House Agriculture Committee Farm Bill listening session.
+Surrounded by acres and acres of summer green cornfields, the Peterson family farm played host Monday to a U.S. House Agriculture Committee Farm Bill listening session.

 Congress reviews the Farm Bill every five years.
 The last bill was enacted in December 2018.
 The bill supports America’s farmers, ranchers and forest stewards through a variety of safety net, farm loan, conservation and disaster assistance programs.